JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 img_flipped = Gray.(x');
 ```

-Since the input to the `image` function is a matrix, we intend to test the first method of the `image` function that creates gray images.
-The tests themselves can be performed as follows.
+Since the input to the `image` function is a matrix, we test the first method of the `image` function that creates grayscale images.

 ```julia
 julia> @test image(x) == img_flipped